Topics

 You can test it by downloading the demo version, which is fully functional, except that it places a watermark over the video.

-I would have given it a 5/5 start rating, were it not for the somewhat weird combination of settings in the FLV and SWF profiles.
+I originally gave it a 4/5 star rating, but decided to change that into a 1/5 because of the support problems and policy changes (see comment by reader Dale Dude) were it not for the somewhat weird combination of settings in the FLV and SWF profiles.
 But apart from that, it is a great application and you can even process several videos in one go.
 Therefore, I give this app a 4/5, which it really deserves!

 $59 (unlimiteds license) may seem a bit much for a simple converter but some compression codecs require a license fee which have to be included in the pricing, and because this application contains a sturdy set of compression codecs, the pricing of the AVS video Converter is just right in my opinion.